Topological feature selection for time series data: Applications

 For this dataset, the activity of $72$ neurons was recorded over a 278-second session at a resolution of one frame per second.
 During the recording, a microfluidic device was used to contain and apply \emph{E.\thinspace coli} OP50 to the nose tip of the animal to evoke chemosensory responses.
 This periodic stimulus (five seconds on, five seconds off) was applied starting at 100 seconds and ending at 180 seconds.
 Figure~\ref{fig:neuron_heatmap} shows a heatmap of the data set.

 The sliding window embedding with window length $L=10$ yields a point cloud consisting of $269$ points in $\R^{720}$.
-This window length was chosen to align with the 0.1 Hz frequency of the stimulus.
+This window length was chosen to align with the $10$s period of the periodic stimulus.
+The augmented combinatorial simplex $K$ has dimension $268$.
+The optimization variable $v \in \abs{\Delta^{p-1}} = \abs{\Delta^{71}}$ represents a convex combination of the $72$ individual neuronal distance matrices.
 The persistence diagram is displayed in Figure~\ref{fig:neuron_pds} (left).
 There are two large loops detected by persistence; indeed, the periodic stimulus applied throughout the middle third of the recording dramatically affects the trajectory of the orbit, forming the second loop.
+We therefore take $F$ to be the sum of the two largest lifetimes in the degree-$1$ persistence diagram, targeting the two dominant loops.